Larscode-io/nuxt4/.github/copilot_instructions.md

 ## General Guidelines

-- Include a comment saying 'Custom instruction applied' at the beginning of each generated code snippet.

 - **Style & Formatting:**
   - Prefer Vuetify utility classes over SCSS for custom styling.
   - Use Vuetify for UI components and utility classes for fine-grained control.